 Commonly asked questions about DIY RV skirting

-Before we get into the details though, let’s go over a few questions you might have.
+Before we get into the details, though, let’s review a few questions RV owners might have.

 When and why should you add skirting to your RV?